mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 on Jaeyelya (B-584655-6), the homeworld of the Ael, permits flight in creatures large enough to develop the brain capacity for sentience.

-Adult Ael stand at one and a half metre tall and mass 50kg.
+Adult Ael stand at one and a half meter tall and mass 50kg.
 The species evolved from flying arboreal hexapods, which used powerful hind and mid-legs to grasp their prey as they swooped from overhead.
-A carnivore’s cunning, coupled with environmental pressures, favoured the rise of intelligence.
-The forelimbs’ gliding surfaces eventually became serviceable wings (which span four metres), while the midlimbs became both generalised and flexible enough to permit tool-making.
+A carnivore’s cunning, coupled with environmental pressures, favored the rise of intelligence.
+The forelimbs’ gliding surfaces eventually became serviceable wings (which span four meters), while the midlimbs became both generalised and flexible enough to permit tool-making.

 Ael eyesight is slightly better than that of a human.
 Their visual range